5 Tips to Re-Balance Hormones Naturally

 Yes, cliché as it sounds, exercise can significantly influence hormonal health.
-One key benefit from exercise is that it reduces insulin levels on the body.
+One key benefit of exercise is that it reduces insulin levels in the body.

 Insulin has several major functions, one of which is to signal cells to absorb sugar and amino acids from the bloodstream to maintain your muscles.
 However, high insulin levels can lead to inflammation, diabetes and heart disease.
 Plus, it decreases the body’s insulin sensitivity, which can cause a vicious cycle wherein the body is forced to produce excess insulin levels.

-Physical activities like aerobic, strength training and endurance exercises have been proven effective in reducing insulin levels and heightening insulin sensitivity.
+Physical activities like aerobics, strength training and endurance exercises have been proven effective in reducing insulin levels and heightening insulin sensitivity.

 Take note though, that regular physical activity is the one that will have an effect long term.
 And try to determine what type of exercise is ideal for your current state.
 Sometimes, intense exercises can actually make the imbalance worse.
 Focus on exercises like walking or swimming instead of extended cardio.